Smile (The Beach Boys album): Innovations and retrospective appraisals

 In his 2014-published 33⅓ book about the album, Luis Sanchez regarded Smile as a "radical" extension of Pet Sounds "glow and sui generis vision", marked by "a kind of directness that is unlike anything else in popular music".
 Ed Masley of AZ Central believed that while the album diverged sonically from contemporaneous psychedelic works, it "clearly" reflected an adventurous ethos "that would have been unthinkable just two years earlier."
 Stylus magazine contributor Ed Howard suggested that its "arty experimentation", "exotic, often surprising arrangements", and "twisting wordplay" had "arguably" exceeded the innovative scope of the Beatles' concurrent output.
 A contributor for Freaky Trigger, in 1999, characterized Smile as "astoundingly original" and a reflection of an unrealized trajectory in rock history, though not "the best album ever."

 Philip Lambert, who authored book-length analyses on the music of Wilson and Charles Ives, described Smile as "a landmark artwork that could have captured the spirit of a generation"; had Wilson realized his ambitions, he would have effectively created "a whole new genre of popular music".
-NewMusicBox, while dedicated to contemporary non-commercial music, highlighted Smile in 2011 due to its standing as "an album recorded more than 45 years ago by one of the biggest (and most financially lucrative) musical acts of all time".
-Reviewer Frank Oteri wrote that Wilson's mid-1960s experimentation aligned with broader genre-blurring trends, yet appeared less radical than contemporaneous efforts.
+NewMusicBox, while dedicated to contemporary non-commercial music, covered Smile in 2011 despite its standing as "an album recorded more than 45 years ago by one of the biggest (and most financially lucrative) musical acts of all time".
+Reviewer Frank Oteri wrote that Wilson's mid-1960s experimentation was consonant with broader genre-blurring trends, but less radical than contemporaneous efforts.
 He concluded that the album's legacy remained overshadowed by the Beach Boys' enduring image as a "light-hearted party band" associated with earlier hits, limiting its recognition alongside innovators like Ives or John Coltrane, though it "would have, could have, and should have" surpassed the Beatles' Sgt.
 Pepper as the era's defining artistic breakthrough.